 Dr. Robert H. Lustig is a pediatric endocrinologist, an expert on obesity in children and a very talented speaker.
-He’s also the guy who brought the dangers of fructose into mainstream attention.
+He’s also the man who brought the dangers of fructose into mainstream attention.

-His presentation above, Sugar: The Bitter Truth, is a 90 minute lecture that delves deep into the science and biochemistry behind fructose consumption, with 3 million views.
+His presentation above, Sugar: The Bitter Truth, is a 90 minute lecture that delves deep into the science and biochemistry behind fructose consumption, with over 6 million views.

-Glucose also comes from starches like potatoes, our bodies produce it and every cell on the face of the earth has glucose in it.
+Glucose also comes from starches like potatoes, our bodies produce it and every cell on earth has glucose in it.
 Glucose is a molecule absolutely vital to life.

 Glucose and fructose are metabolized very differently by the body.